+971 56 978 6395 info@brandingblitz.com

 Spot UV plus soft touch lamination is the premium velvet surface with selective gloss accents, widely specified for executive cards in the UAE premium sector.
 The tactile character of soft touch combines with the visual character of Spot UV to create cards that satisfy both sensory dimensions.

-Spot UV plus letterpress is rare because letterpress recesses the paper while Spot UV adds surface coating.
-The combination requires careful planning to work without the Spot UV coating filling the letterpress recesses.
+Spot UV plus letterpress is rare because letterpress recesses paper while Spot UV adds surface coating.
+The combination requires careful planning to work without the Spot UV coating filling letterpress recesses.
 When executed well, it produces very distinctive cards with multiple treatment layers.

 Share your artwork, quantity, and base stock preference via WhatsApp, email, or phone.
-For first time Spot UV clients, we recommend identifying which element on your card design is intended to receive Spot UV treatment, then discussing whether flat or raised 3D Spot UV suits the project.
+For first time Spot UV clients, we recommend identifying which element on your card design is intended to receive Spot UV treatment, then discussing whether flat or raised 3D Spot UV suits project.
 Standard Spot UV projects complete within five working days from artwork approval.
 Raised 3D Spot UV projects extend to seven working days.
 For combination finish projects (Spot UV plus foil, Spot UV plus edge coloring), allow eight to ten working days.
-Physical samples can be produced on request before committing to full production, with sample cost credited against the production order.
+Physical samples can be produced on request before committing to full production, with sample cost credited against production order.
 Contact us with your requirement and we will recommend specifications appropriate to the project.